Our Philosophy

 Anthony Harradine

 Anthony Harradine began teaching mathematics in 1984.
-Currently Director of the Potts–Baker Institute at Prince Alfred College, he has spent the last eleven years trying to better understand his failures of the previous twenty-one.
+Currently Director of the Potts–Baker Institute at Prince Alfred College, he has spent the last fifteen years trying to better understand his failures of the previous twenty-one.
 His many mentors have taught him lots about mathematics and statistics, problem solving, and research.
 He likes nothing better than sharing ideas with anyone silly enough to listen.
 He really likes mathematics.

 In the recent past his professional time has been filled with a variety of tasks that include: facilitator of problem-solving workshops, mathematical-person in residence, leader of a unique STEM project (eduKart), Advisory Board Member (The University of Adelaide, Faculty of Engineering, Computer and Mathematical Sciences), Prime Ministerial working group member (Transforming Learning and the Transmission of Knowledge), consultant, web application developer, curriculum writer and teacher.